DBRetina/DBRetina/docs/docs/usage/dbretina_bipartite.md

 !!! warning
       <b>You can't use combination of gmt files and single-column group files, the command accepts only one type of input.</b>

+<span class="cmd"> -m, --metric TEXT    select from ['containment', 'ochiai', 'jaccard', 'pvalue']  [required] </span>

+The similarity metric that will be used to color the bipartite graph.

+<span class="cmd"> --no-plot            do not plot the bipartite graph </span>

+Sometimes graphs are very large, better not to plot them.

 <span class="cmd"> -o, --output TEXT    output prefix  [required] </span>